 Feel free to dip into the archives and read some reflections and sermons from our very own Ministry Team.
-At last count there were 81 sermons there, enough to keep you going for well over a couple of months if you ration yourself to one a day!
+At last count there were over 90 sermons there, enough to keep you going for 3 months if you ration yourself to one a day!

 Ways to pray if you can’t get to church

 This is a booklet with lots of good hints, tips and examples for praying at home: Prayers if you can’t get to church